Sales Overview

 Variants

 Some products have multiple variants (e.g., room types or ticket classes).
 Each variant tracks its own capacity and reservation count independently.
 You can expand a product row to see the breakdown by variant.
+The parent row's utilization aggregates across all variants -- total reserved and total capacity are summed from the variant level.
+If any variant has no capacity limit, the aggregate is treated as uncapped.

 Filters

-- Date range — Filter by product starting date.
-Defaults to the next 60 days.
+| Date | Filter by product starting date.
+Defaults to the next 60 days. |

-- Supplier — Show only products from one or more suppliers.
+| Supplier | Show only products from one or more suppliers. |

-- Inventory product — Filter by one or more linked inventory products.
+| Inventory item | Filter by one or more linked inventory products. |

-- Trip — Filter by one or more specific trips.
+| Trip | Filter by one or more specific trips. |

-- Product type — Show only products of a specific type (e.g., Accommodation, Flight).
+| Product type | Show only products of a specific type (e.g., Accommodation, Flight). |

-Filters appear as compact chips in a horizontal bar.
 Each chip shows the filter name and its current value.
 You can:

-- Click a chip to open its popover and change the value
+- Click a chip to open its popover and change the value.

-- Add more filters by clicking the + button and choosing from the available options
+- Add more filters by clicking the + button and choosing from the available options.

-- Click Clear filters at the end of the filter bar to reset all filters back to defaults
+- Clear all filters by clicking the X button at the end of the filter bar to reset back to defaults.

 Date filter options